-salvation.
 He wants you to know the ultimate healing of his eternal glory.
 He wants you to know the sunrise of that healing forgiveness in your life now.

-[31:48] To warm, to soften your heart, to bring things that have been so very wrong and to set them steadily to rights as he touches you in his grace and his mercy.
+To warm, to soften your heart, to bring things that have been so very wrong and to set them steadily to rights as he touches you in his grace and his mercy.

-love.
-And I think that it's the same thing to do.
-It's the same thing I think.
-Isn't it true that so many of us need that healing righteousness to touch our relationships in life?
-Maybe for you it's a relationship at work or with friends or with a neighbor or with parents or children, perhaps with a brother or a sister, maybe with a spouse.
+[56:51] Isn't it true that so many of us need that healing righteousness to touch our relationships in life?
+Maybe for you it's a relationship at work or with friends or with a neighbor or with parents or children or with a brother or a sister or with a spouse.

-how painful these ruptures in our lives can be.
-But the Lord Jesus Christ is a sin bearer so powerful that in bearing your sins away forever, he can touch your life and he can touch your heart with the warmth and the joy of his perfect rightness.
+How painful these ruptures in our lives can be.
+But the Lord Jesus Christ is a sin bearer so powerful that in bearing your sins away forever he can touch your life and he can touch your heart with the warmth and the joy of his perfect rightness even now.

-even now, he came to bring restoration.
-Restoration forever, but a restoration that calls us now to have done with sin and calls us now to live to righteousness because our true home is the home of righteousness with him.
+He came to bring restoration.
+Restoration forever but a restoration that calls us now to have done with sin and calls us now to live to righteousness because our true home is the home of righteousness with him.

-Friends, in the coming of Jesus Christ into this world, there came a sin bearer so powerful that he can and he will restore your true humanity and restore it forever.
+Friends in the coming of Jesus Christ into this world there came a sin bearer so powerful that he can and he will restore your true humanity.

-[33:32] So will you make sure, will you make sure that you have asked him to make you right this Christmas?
-Let's pray.
+and restore it forever.
+So will you make sure will you make sure that you have asked him to make you right this Christmas?

-Heavenly Father, we thank you that in Jesus Christ, your Son, the day has dawned, the new day of life and light, of the one who has risen with healing in his wings and who offers us and promises us a glory that is unfading, imperishable and undefiled, kept in heaven for all who long for his coming and who trust in his great salvation.
+[58:32] Let's pray.
+Heavenly Father we thank you that in Jesus Christ your son the day has dawned the new day of life life and light of the one who has risen with healing in his wings and who offers us and promises us a glory that is unfading imperishable and undefiled kept in heaven for all who long for his coming and who trust in his great salvation.